-- Send an email to each professor asking them if you can schedule a 10-15 minute meeting to discuss the textbooks campaign. - If they don't respond to your email message, follow up by phone. - If that doesn't work, then drop by their office hours. - Before you do your first meetings, prepare by practicing your presentation until you're comfortable with it. - Hold your meetings.
-Make sure to take good notes. - Ask each professor to support your campaign by signing your Faculty Endorsement Form and to consider switching their next class to an open textbook. - With professors who are supportive, ask them to email information about the Open Textbook Catalog to their colleagues.
+- If that doesn't work, then drop by their office hours. - Before you do your first meetings, prepare by practicing your presentation until you're comfortable with it. - Hold your meetings.
+Make sure to take good notes. - Ask each professor to support your campaign by signing your Faculty Endorsement Form and to consider switching their next class to an open textbook. - With professors who are supportive, ask them to email information about the Open Textbook Library to their colleagues.